What Is The Impact Of Shein’s Fast Fashion?

 Excessive Supply Chain

-But what makes it worse is that with Shein making so many products, it can’t keep track of every design.
-But it also doesn’t keep track of materials.
-One of their jackets contained 20 times more lead than what was allowed in children’s products.
-Another common complaint from customers is that clothing smells like chemicals, which suggests a lot of the mass-produced clothes use synthetic materials and microplastics.
+But what makes it worse is that with Shein making so many products, it can’t keep track of every design nor all suppliers.
+It also doesn’t keep track of materials, despite them wanting to use fewer materials.
+The first step to using less materials for products is to know what is going in them.
+And it's pretty bad when one of their jackets contained 20 times more lead than what was allowed in children’s products and Shein didn't know about it.

 Beyond that, the sheer quantity is staggering.
 Sure, this one company could make small quantities of each design, but when you’re producing an average of 2,000 new styles every day, with production times speeding up, the number is always going to be massive.
 Add to this that fast fashion dispensed with the 'new season' concept, it's simply a constant barrage of severely misused natural resources and raw materials.